The ideal floor plan — Tri-Valley tract homes in the 1960s and ’70s

-Defining characteristics of the floor plan
+Defining the ideal suburban floor plan

-Where it all began: the Mount Diablo plan (1965)
+Where it began: Duc & Elliott (1965)

 ![]() |

-The Mount Diablo had everything families were looking for: open public areas, cozy semi-private spaces, and a fully separated sleeping wing. |
+| The Mount Diablo had everything families were looking for: open public areas, cozy semi-private spaces, and a fully separated sleeping wing. |

 Kay Homes brought refinement to the design with Plan 424, introduced at Rancho Solano in San Ramon.
 The highlight?
 A sunken sitting area in the primary suite—pure luxury.
 A year later, they introduced a 3-bedroom version that traded the breakfast nook for a bar, adapting the plan for smaller households.